 Data collected using these tools can also be used for public health surveillance, from case investigation and contact tracing to monitoring the spread and containment of COVID-19 at the country level.
 OpenMRS is used for regular reporting of aggregated case-load and patients outcomes for national statistics via standards based upload to DHIS2.
 This can be extended to upload data on diseases such as COVID-19.
 This approach can be extended to syndromic surveillance for all patient contacts at a clinic or hospital, by including key symptoms in triage of all patient visits.
 Current Status: Work is starting on solutions for uploading COVID-19 data to DHIS2 and aggregate reporting in OpenMRS.

 Our community offers collaborative spaces and processes where these solutions are rapidly designed, developed, and then released to OpenMRS implementers supporting OpenMRS sites.
-Within the last week, over 20 subject matter experts, business analysts, program managers, and developers from several implementations have joined our #covid-19 Slack channel.
-A smaller sub-set of this group is driving our joint effort forward in open community spaces, specifically through our Talk discussion forum and a Slack channel dedicated to #covid-19.
+Within the last month, over 20 subject matter experts, business analysts, program managers, and developers from several implementations have joined our #covid-19 Slack channel.
+A smaller sub-set of this group is driving our joint effort forward in open community spaces.
+The COVID-19 Response Squad’s Project Page includes an overview of their current work as well as where and how you can join their efforts – specifically through our Talk discussion forum and a Slack channel dedicated to #covid-19.
 These channels serve as mechanisms to provide input and feedback in real-time and asynchronously, as these tools evolve.
 Any and all implementers and developers are welcome to join the effort by following the conversation on Talk and on our #covid-19 Slack channel.
 Organizations with a need to add COVID-19 functionality to OpenMRS are encouraged to contact OpenMRS.

 Current Opportunities for Collaboration and Investment